 With the increasing number and severity of natural disaster and humanitarian crises faced by towns and cities around the Pacific Rim, we need new ways to discuss and respond in ways that sees the community work alongside the decision-makers in emergency preparedness, disaster relief and rebuilding efforts.
 Engineers, property developers, architects, city planners and bureaucrats are invited to participate in panel discussions with artists.

 Shared Lines emerged out of the earthquake events that devastated Canterbury, New Zealand, and Fukushima, Japan in 2011.
 Shared Lines is now an established collective of artists and art producers that aim to promote artistic exchange between cities and use art to build resilient cities.

 Shared Lines: Wellington is the second major project run by the collaborative.
 The first being a highly successful two stage art exchange between Sendai, Japan and Christchurch following the natural disasters of 2011 in the two cities.
 It developed into 5 exhibitions in Sendai and Shiogama, Japan and in Christchurch and Queenstown, New Zealand with over 50 artists contributing to the shows and forums.
 Wellington artists who resonate with the upcoming event will team up for a Christchurch based collaboration next year.
 Shared Lines Collective aim to make Shared Lines an international biennial event with feasibility reports being developed for exchange with Santiago, Chile in 2020 and a ‘10 years on’ project with Sendai, Japan in 2022.

 The project has been supported by Creative New Zealand.
-Wellington City Council and Willis Bond and has been umbrellaed and supported by the Wellington Independent Arts Trust.
+Wellington City Council, Studio Pacific Architecture and Willis Bond and has been umbrellaed and supported by the Wellington Independent Arts Trust.